yearn/tokenized-strategy/SPECIFICATION.md

 ## BaseStrategy

-The base strategy is a simple abstract contract to be inherited by the strategist that handles all communication with the TokenizedStrategy.
+The base strategy is a simple abstract contract designed to be inherited by the strategist.
+Doing this will automatically handle all communication with the TokenizedStrategy, saving a lot of effort

 ### Modifiers
 `onlySelf`: This modifier is placed on callback functions for the TokenizedStrategy to use during deposits, withdraws, reports and tends.
 The modifier should revert if msg.sender is not equal to itself.
 In order for a call to be forwarded to the TokenizedStrategy it must not be defined in the Strategy and hit the fallback function which will delegatecall the TokenizedStrategy.
 If within that call, the TokenizedStrategy makes an external call back to the BaseStrategy the msg.sender of that call will be the original caller, which should be the Strategy itself.